splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 Refer to the Sources documentation to identify the specific variable used to enable a specific port for the technology in use.

-In the following example ``-p 5000-5020:5000-5020`` allows for up to 21 technology specific ports modify the range as appropriate
+In the following example ``-p 5000-5020:5000-5020`` allows for up to 21 technology-specific ports.
+Modify the range as appropriate for your network.

 * Modify the unit file ``/lib/systemd/system/sc4s.service``
 ```ini